mobie/mobie.github.io/tutorials/volume_registration.md

 ### (optional) registration using BigWarp

 You might realize, that a rigid transform (composed of translations, rotations and isotropic scaling) is not sufficient to register all regions of the volumes at once.
 In order to achieve this, we need to allow for more flexibility.
-We can apply a landmark-based registration and use BigWarpp for this purpose.
+We can apply a landmark-based registration and use BigWarp for this purpose.
 A good introduction in the concepts and functions can be found [here](https://imagej.net/plugins/bigwarp).

 - `right click > Registration - BigWarp`